ZikunY/CARMA/README.md

 > Introducing a novel Bayesian hypothesis testing approach to account for discrepancies between summary statistics and LD from external reference panels

 ### Vignettes
-Vignettes can be found at [https://github.com/ZikunY/CARMA/blob/master/CARMA_demo.pdf]
+Vignettes can be found at [https://github.com/ZikunY/CARMA/blob/master/CARMA_demo.pdf].

+### Package manual
+The manual can be found at [https://github.com/ZikunY/CARMA/blob/master/CARMA_1.0.pdf].